Minetarō Mochizuki: Style

 Mochizuki was influenced by the New Wave movement that came up in the late 1970s and early 1980s.
 He cites especially heta-uma artist Yoshikazu Ebisu as an influence in his work.

 In the 2000s, with Tōkyō Kaidō, his style became gradually more streamlined, with more attention to details and to body parts.
 He thought that limiting lines and choosing them well would make the series stronger.

 Reception

 Three of his works have been adapted into live-action films.
 Bataashi Kingyo (1990) was directed by Joji Matsuoka, Samehada Otoko to Momojiri Onna (1999) by Katsuhito Ishii and Dragon Head (2003) by George Iida.
 Ochanoma was adapted into a TV drama in 1993.

-His work has been translated into English, French, Spanish, Italian and German.
+His work has been translated into English, French, Spanish, Italian, German, and Polish.

 He won the Award for Excellence at the 4th Tezuka Osamu Cultural Prize and the Award for General Manga at the 21st Kodansha Manga Award for Dragon Head.
 For Chiisakobee, he received an Excellence Award at the 17th Japan Media Arts Festival in 2013.
-The manga also won the Fauve D'Angoulême - Prix de la Série at the Angoulême International Comics Festival in 2017.
+The manga also won the Fauve D'Angoulême – Prix de la Série at the Angoulême International Comics Festival in 2017.